kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `vim.NIL`

   array with paths to add to perl library path\.
-This setting is used by the syntax checker and for the debugee and also for the LanguageServer itself\.
+This setting is used by the syntax checker and for the debuggee and also for the LanguageServer itself\. perl\.perlInc should be absolute paths\.

 - **`perl.showLocalVars`**: `boolean`